New York City Police Department: Women in the NYPD

 On January 1, 2022, Keechant Sewell became the first woman to serve as the NYPD Commissioner.
 Juanita N. Holmes, appointed Chief of the Patrol Bureau in 2020, was the first black woman to hold this command and at the time of her appointment, was the highest-ranked uniformed woman in the NYPD.
 On June 12, 2023, Sewell announced that she was stepping down as commissioner.
 No reason was given for her departure.

 On November 25, 2024, Mayor Eric Adams appointed Jessica Tisch as the NYPD commissioner.
 She is the second woman to serve in the job.

+As of 27 July 2026 women make up 21.6% of uniformed members of service and 64.2% of civilian members.
+Personnel demographic self-report data allows respondents to self-identify gender, including a "non-binary" option; as of this quarterly report 15 uniformed individuals identified as such including 10 police officers, 2 detectives, 2 lieutenants, and 1 captain.

 Line of duty deaths

 The NYPD has lost 932 officers in the line of duty since 1849.
 This figure includes officers from agencies that were later absorbed by or became a part of the modern NYPD, in addition to the NYPD itself.
 This number also includes 28 officers killed on and off duty by gunfire of other officers on duty.
 Gunfire from adversaries has resulted in the deaths of 286 officers.
 The NYPD lost 23 officers in the September 11, 2001, attacks, not including another 247 who later died of 9/11-related illnesses.
-The NYPD has more line-of-duty deaths than any other American law enforcement agency.
+The NYPD has had more line-of-duty deaths than any other American law enforcement agency.

 Services

 The NYPD has a broad array of specialized services, including the Emergency Service Unit, K9, harbor patrol, air support, bomb squad, counter-terrorism, criminal intelligence, anti-gang, anti-organized crime, narcotics, public transportation, and public housing units.
 The NYPD Intelligence Division & Counter-Terrorism Bureau has officers stationed in eleven cities internationally.

-In 2019 the NYPD responded to 482,337 reports of crime and made 214,617 arrests.
-There were 95,606 major felonies reported in 2019, compared to over half a million per year when crime in New York City peaked during the crack epidemic of the 1980s and 1990s.